pedrosland/geckoboard-test/README.md

 # Geckboard Test

+## Running

+You will need:

+* Node and npm (I used v0.12 and v2.11 respectively)
+* Probably python and other build tools for node-sass
+* Modern browser with support for ES2015 Promise API and CSS Flex

+First,

+    npm install

+then

+    npm run serve

+then open your browser at http://localhost:8080.
+Note that by default, it enables hot(ish) reloading.

+To run tests I've chosen Karma:

+    npm run test

+For development, I ran the tests automatically as part of my IDE with Karma in server mode.

 ## Possible approaches

 I've made the assumption that we want the chart to be an SVG.
 This gives us scalable charts that are crisp on any